 Everyone else in the pub had fallen silent now, the hum of conversation dying as all eyes turned to stare at the couple having the argument.
 Or rather, Samantha yelling at her bemused husband since Michael rarely said two words to anyone about anything.

-Michael hand drank half of his pint by the time that Samantha had started berating him for losing the garden bench he had made, on commission, for Miss Appleway’s new patio.
+Michael fixed his stare on what was left of his pint as Samantha continued to berate him for losing the garden bench he had made on commission, for Miss Appleway’s new patio.
 He really didn’t understand why she was so concerned; he would remember where it was and then collect it.
 Forgetting the rest of his pint he stood up from the table and headed for the door, leaving his wife purple faced and furious.

 Hailing a cab he climbed in, sat down, and nodded when appropriate to the driver’s chatter.
 He didn’t notice the manila folder sticking out from beneath the front seats until he was almost home.
 Ignoring the driver’s comments on the weather Michael ducked down, and yanked the folder out.